jaspector

 Kerr County does not require general building permits or certificates of occupancy in unincorporated areas.
 Specific permits required for: floodplain work in FEMA Zones A, AE, or Floodway; new or modified driveways to county-maintained roads; utility work in county rights-of-way; subdivision and manufactured home rental community development; and OSSF/septic installation.

-Typical processing time is No general processing time published; floodplain disaster-repair permits may be processed at no cost under county relief programs..
+Building permit processing times in unincorporated Kerr County, TX typically run No general processing time published; floodplain disaster-repair permits may be processed at no cost under county relief programs..
+Timelines can vary based on project complexity and current department workload.